EugenTW/Beginning-CPP-Programming/README.md

 ## Beginning-CPP-Programming

-This repository contains my personal C++ translation of the Udemy course “Embedded Systems Bare-Metal Programming Ground Up™ (STM32)”, originally provided in C.
+This repository contains my personal learning of the Udemy course “Beginning C++ Programming - From Beginner to Beyond”.